 Harlan Margaret

-"Even at her young age, Harlan Margaret Van Cao is a fresh new voice, with an arresting, and unnerving way with language." -Amy Chua
+"Even at her young age, Harlan Margaret Van Cao is a fresh new voice, with an arresting and unnerving way with language."

 The Memoir: Family in Six Tones: A Refugee Mother, an American Daughter

-This dual first-person memoir explores a complex intergenerational relationship affected by past tragedy and cultural clashes.
-Harlan writes through the female gaze with her mother, the acclaimed Vietnamese-American novelist Lan Cao.
+Featured on Good Morning America’s “22 Books to Add to Your Reading List” and endorsed by Pulitzer-Winner Robert Olen Butler, this dual first-person memoir explores a complex intergenerational relationship affected by past tragedy and cultural clashes.
+Harlan writes collaboratively, yet independently, with her mother, the acclaimed Vietnamese-American novelist Lan Cao.

-She is a recently graduated student at the University of California, Los Angeles.
-She majored in Psychology with an emphasis on social relationships, and minored in Film with a focus on creative business.
+Harlan is a recently graduated student at the University of California, Los Angeles.
+She majored in Psychology with an emphasis on intimacy and psychoanalysis.

 At fifteen, she signed with Penguin Random House and co-published a memoir about intergenerational trauma and coming-of-age through the feminine gaze.
-Through the pandemic, she gained experience with press and interviews, appearing as a guest on NPR etc.
+Consequently, she appeared as a guest on NPR and many podcasts and was interviewed by Chilean author Isabelle Allende, recipient of the Presidential Medal of Freedom.

-She worked as the executive assistant for Maya Soetoro of the Obama Family in her peace work for the Obama Foundation’s Girls Opportunity Alliance from 2022 to 2024.
-She will be studying and working at the PEMA secretariat in Thimphu, a clinic for holistic psychology and national mental health, run by Her Majesty, Queen of Bhutan.
+She went on to work as the executive assistant for Maya Soetoro of the Obama Family in her peace work for the Obama Foundation’s Girls Opportunity Alliance from 2022 to 2024.